logos-maker/anyasm/README.md

 !routine.asm ; includes the code file routine.asm
 %data.bin ; includes the binary file named data.bin
 ```
-The assembler/program is 500 lines of code, so it was intionally made simple, and was a quick hack to test the concept.
+The assembler/program is 500 lines of code, so it was intionally made simple, and was a quick hack to test the concept to make a hex to bin converter and make it assemble programs.
 And it could have been simpler if it was not so generic, or a bit more complex to give it more evolved syntax.
 Check the C source code for more hints of what it can do.
 The code is easy enough to make some changes in it even if you are not a programmer, but then I'm not sure why you are on githug and looking.